Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 Showing vulnerability to teens isn't going to give them an upper hand in the household; rather, it shows them how to respectfully bring up issues and talk them out without having to manage things by themselves.
 Respectful communication can be especially key for your daughter if they experience others’ negative emotions.

-Examining social impacts
+Examining social impacts on difficult teenage girls

 Getty/PeopleImages

 Teenage daughters and their friends are often immersed in social media, with people tagging, liking, and commenting on content.
-One survey by Common Sense Media reported that the average daily screen use for teens ages 13-18 is eight hours and 39 minutes daily – a large portion of their waking hours.
+One survey by Common Sense Media reported that the average daily screen use for teens ages 13-18 is eight hours and 39 minutes daily – a large portion of teen's waking hours.

 Lisa Damour is a clinical psychologist who specializes in relationships with teen girls, and she encourages challenging social media or what is considered common sense media.
 Damour states, “You want your daughter to become a critical consumer of the media, so use what [they’re] watching to help [them] build those skills.
 Swing by the couch or leaning over [their] laptop and saying, ’I'm all for mindless entertainment, but you know I'm not a big fan of shows that celebrate women for being sexy and stupid.’
 Your daughter may roll [their] eyes but do it anyway.
 Girls can listen and roll their eyes at the same time.”
 Baby steps like this can make a difference for teen girls.

-How to find guidance and help
+How to find guidance and help for difficulties with a teen daughter

 Regardless of how much you think you’re ready for your child’s teen years, nobody has a perfect parenting strategy that goes off without a struggle.
 Even if you’ve mentally prepared, developed a plan, and checked your resources, there’s a possibility that you’ll be thrown a curveball.
 This is where a mental health professional can provide the guidance you need for you and your teen girls.